SotirisTouliopoulos/dingo/README.md

     plot_graph(graph, layout)
 ```

-This is a graph created from the `plot_graph` function from a correlation matrix without pearson filtering and with `correction = True`:
+Graph created from the `plot_graph` function from a correlation matrix without pearson filtering and with `correction = True`:
 ![graph_no_cutoffs.png](/img/graph_no_cutoffs.png)

-This is a graph created from a correlation matrix with `pearson_cutoff = 0.9999` and with `correction = True`:
+Graph created from a correlation matrix with `pearson_cutoff = 0.9999` and with `correction = True`:
 ![graph_pearson.png](/img/graph_pearson.png)

-This is one of the subgraphs created from a correlation matrix with `pearson_cutoff = 0.9999` and with `correction = True`:
+A subgraph created from a correlation matrix with `pearson_cutoff = 0.9999` and with `correction = True`:
 ![subgraph_pearson.png](/img/subgraph_pearson.png)

 This subgraph has 9 nodes that correspond to 9 reactions close to each other in the topology of the E. coli core model.
 These reactions are: `PGI, G6PDH2R, PGL, GND, RPE, RPI, TKT1, TALA, TKT2`.
-Their topology can be seen in the following figure obtained from `ESCHER`:
+Their topology can be seen in the figure below from `ESCHER`:
 ![escher_subgraph.png](/img/escher_subgraph.png)

 We can see that `PGI` seems to contribute to a different pathway.
 However it shares a common metabolite with `G6PDH2r`.
-If we apply a stricter pearson cutoff (equal to 0.99999), this reaction is removed from this subgraph and only the rest of the reactions remain.
+If we apply a stricter pearson cutoff (e.g., 0.99999), this reaction is removed from this subgraph, leaving only the remaining reactions.
-This is an important observation.
-Looser cutoffs lead to wider sets of connected reactions that form larger metabolic pathways.
+This is an important observation: looser cutoffs lead to wider sets of connected reactions, forming larger metabolic pathways.

 ## Conclusion

 - `dingo` is a python package for the analysis of metabolic networks.
-I expanded `dingo` by incorporating pre- and post- sampling features.
+I have expanded `dingo` by incorporating pre- and post- sampling features.
-- Flux sampling is an unbiased method that can advance research in metabolic models both at the strain and the community level.
+- Flux sampling is an unbiased method that can advance research in metabolic models at both the strain and the community level.
-- From model reduction to pathways identification, the developed features incorporated to `dingo` show the increased statistical value of flux sampling.
+- From model reduction to pathways identification, the developed features incorporated into `dingo` demonstrate the increased statistical value of flux sampling.

 ## References